What you can expect from this article...

 Where I stayed at Chamkoria Chalets, there was a small swimming pools, a sauna and a very warm jacuzzi and plenty of snowy winter wonderland views from the jacuzzi!

-Bulgaria has a lot of hot springs so if you are staying at a Bulgarian ski resort like Borovets or Bansko you should definitely add it to your ‘things to do’ list.
+Bulgaria has a lot of hot springs so if you are staying at a Bulgarian ski resort like Borovets or Bansko you should definitely add it visiting a hot spring your ‘things to do’ list.

 There are several outdoor pools at different temperatures including an icy plunge pool!
 You’ll find jacuzzis and hydrotherapy showers and you can even swim indoors into a little cafe.
 There are plenty of places to sunbathe when the weather gets a little warmer.
 My muscles felt so much better after a few hours at the springs!
 Don’t forget to take some shampoo else your hair may smell of rotten eggs all day from the natural sulphur!